High school (grades 9-12) · Washington, DC

 What is the racial and ethnic makeup of The Seed Pcs of Washington Dc?

-The largest demographic group at The Seed Pcs of Washington Dc is African American at 92.7%.
-The school serves a diverse student body in Washington, DC.
+The largest demographic group at The Seed Pcs of Washington Dc is African American at 92.7% of enrollment, in Washington, DC.

 What is the Resource Investment Index for The Seed Pcs of Washington Dc?

-The Seed Pcs of Washington Dc has a Resource Investment Index of 42/100 (D) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+The Seed Pcs of Washington Dc has a Resource Investment Index of 43/100 (typical reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page